tj-tusharjain/azure-compute-docs/articles/virtual-machines/vm-watch-collector-suite.md

-### Eligibility, Default Behavior, and Overwritable Parameters
+### Eligibility, default behavior, and overwritable parameters
 | Collector Name | Eligibility | Default Behavior | Overwritable Parameters |
 |---|---|---|---|
 | outbound_connectivity| Eligible if EnvironmentAttribute "OutboundConnectivityDisabled" isn't set or set to "false" |This collector is executed every 60s.
 In each execution, it sends an http GET request to `http://www.msftconnecttest.com/connecttest.txt` with a time-out of 5s.
 If the request fails, it retries at most two more times with and interval of 10s.
 The verification is marked as "Failed" if all the retries fail.                                                                                                                                                               | <ul> <li>OUTBOUND_CONNECTIVITY_INTERVAL: the execution interval of the Collector.
 Default: 60s</li> <li>OUTBOUND_CONNECTIVITY_URLS: the URLs that this Collector sends http GET requests to.
 URLs are provided as a string using `,` as separator.
 Default: `http://www.msftconnecttest.com/connecttest.txt`</li> <li>OUTBOUND_CONNECTIVITY_TIMEOUT_IN_MILLISECONDS: the http GET request time-out in milliseconds.
 Default: 5000</li> <li>OUTBOUND_CONNECTIVITY_TOTAL_ATTEMPTS: the total number of attempts to send http request if the previous one fails.
 Default: 3</li> <li>OUTBOUND_CONNECTIVITY_RETRY_INTERVAL_IN_SECONDS: the retry interval in seconds if the previous http request fails.
 Default: 10</li> </ul> |